Luke Hemmings: Early life

-Hemmings was born and raised in the Freemans Reach suburb of the Hawkesbury district in New South Wales.
+Hemmings was born the youngest of three boys in 1996 and raised in the Freemans Reach suburb of the Hawkesbury district in New South Wales.
 His father—Andrew Hemmings—was previously employed as a maintenance worker, while his mother—Liz Hemmings (née Pascoe)— is a former accountant turned high school mathematics teacher, now working in photography.
 Hemmings has two older brothers: Ben and Jack, both who previously worked as builders, with the latter now owning a street-wear clothing label.
 Hemmings has spoken on his working-class upbringing; elaborating: "[The band's] beginnings were so humble. [...]
 I grew up in a small house in the middle of nowhere".
 When he was 10 years old, Hemmings' brothers taught him how to play guitar, later prompting him to take professional lessons and learning from YouTube tutorial videos to learn how to play the instrument.
 Eventually, Hemmings began busking throughout his later childhood.

 In Year 7, Hemmings switched schools, attending Norwest Christian College, where he met future band-mates, Calum Hood and Michael Clifford, later revealing that he initially disliked and was "enemies" with Clifford.
 Hemmings eventually befriended Hood after they performed a Secondhand Serenade cover at a school talent show, and later befriended Clifford after learning they had similar music taste.

 Following the band's rise to fame, Hemmings continued with his high school education, opting to switch to distance learning.
 In 2013, he chose to not finish Year 12, the final year of secondary schooling in Australia, due to his commitment to the band.